 - Salt to taste

-Peel the potatoes and cut them into long, 1/2-inch-thick fry-shaped strips.
+If the potatoes are clean and organic, you can scrub them and leave the skins on; otherwise, peel them and cut into long, 1/2-inch-thick fry-shaped strips.
 Combine them in a large mixing bowl with the oil and toss well to coat.
 Sprinkle with a little salt.

 Transfer the “fries” to a nonstick baking sheet.
 Bake, stirring gently every 10 minutes, until the potatoes are crisp and lightly browned, about 20 to 30 minutes.
 Serve at once.